jessbennett/Introspective/README.md

 # Introspective 🧘🏾‍♀️

-A "fun" interactive project to keep our UI skills sharp, testing git.
+A "fun" interactive project to keep our UI skills sharp.

 ### Pre-Requisites